First Nations Land Management

 How to express interest?

-- The First Nation submits a Band Council Resolution and a completed Land Governance Community Profile form (PDF) to the First Nations Land Management Resource Centre or an ISC regional office requesting to become a signatory to the Framework Agreement on First Nation Land Management.
+- The First Nation submits a Band Council Resolution to the First Nations Land Management Resource Centre requesting to become a signatory to the Framework Agreement on First Nation Land Management.

-- The First Nations Land Management Resource Centre and ISC review the submission and make a recommendation for entry to the Minister.
+- The First Nations Land Management Resource Centre leads the review of the submission and makes a recommendation for entry to ISC.

-- After a First Nation is recommended for entry into First Nations Land Management, the First Nation and the Minister sign an adhesion document adding the First Nation as a signatory to the Framework Agreement on First Nation Land Management.
-First Nation signatories are then formally added to Schedule 1 of the First Nations Land Management Act.
+- After a First Nation is recommended for entry into First Nations Land Management, a joint welcome letter is issued by the Lands Advisory Board and ISC.
+The First Nation signs an adhesion document, adding the First Nation as a signatory to the Framework Agreement on First Nation Land Management.

-- The First Nation then enters the developmental phase.
-In this phase, the First Nation undertakes activities such as drafting a land code, negotiating an individual agreement with the Government of Canada, holding community consultations and conducting a ratification vote.
+- The First Nation then enters the developmental phase during which it undertakes activities such as drafting a land code, developing an individual agreement with the Government of Canada, holding community consultations and conducting a ratification vote.
 Natural Resources Canada provides a description of the lands that will come under the management and authority of a community's land code.
 This entire stage takes approximately 2 years to complete and is accompanied by milestone-based funding.

 - The First Nation community approves the land code and individual agreement by a ratification vote and enters the operational phase.

 - In the operational phase, the control and administration of the First Nation's land, resources and environment is transferred over to the First Nation.
-The 40 sections of the Indian Act related to the management of land, resources and environment no longer apply to the First Nation since they now operate under their own community-developed and approved land code.
+The 44 sections of the Indian Act related to the management of land, resources and environment no longer apply to the First Nation since it now operates under its own community-developed and approved land code.